NaorBenAroya/WizardCodeAssigmentNaor/README.md

-Assigment Number 2 Ldap server
+assignment Number 2 Ldap server

  i know the mfa is possible with freeRadius service and they got a few options with aws or with docker but im not at that level yet.. its alot of presetting but i could find ldap server with an Php ui to authorize accses within your network